Soldatstar/HS24-Cloud/03-orchestrator/own_report.md

 * What: [Example] Container Runtime was not working
 * Solved via: [Example] adaption of config

+### Setting up HAProxy as loadbalancer
+* Step: When Setting up the loadbalancer, i defined *:6444 as the bind adress.
+* What: the kubeadm command always failed: "sudo kubeadm init --control-plane-endpoint "10.0.4.5:6443" --upload-certs"
+* Solved via: setting the actual IP 10.0.4.5:6444 as bind adress fixed this issue.

 ## Personal reflection

 Now that you build up the cluster: What did you learn personally regarding setting up a K8s-cluster.
 Get as technical as possible.
 Make this part for yourself.